Parrot-Developers/olympe/src/olympe/doc/installation.rst

    (my-virtual-env) $ pip --version pip 21.3.1 from /home/user/my-virtual-env/lib/python3.8/site-packages/pip (python 3.8)

-To deactivate/exit the virtual environment, just type `deactivate`, since we are down with this little virtual experience, we can safely remove this virtual environment from our filesystem.
+To deactivate/exit the virtual environment, just type `deactivate`, since we are done with this little virtual experience, we can safely remove this virtual environment from our filesystem.

 .. code-block:: console